oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 -------

 # 2 Information Modeling Overview

+*Note: to be deleted after merging any non-redundant content into section 1.*

 This section discusses the nature and benefits of IMs, the role of serialization, types of available modeling languages, and